dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 - Review Study Guide
 - Study When I Can (Phone!)
 - Role -> Learning Paths -> Modules -> Units
+- [YouTube like John Savill](https://www.youtube.com/@NTFAQGuy) for background learning during non-focused times.

 ---

-# Hands-On Labs
-- Git Repo (free and public)
-- Lab provider (cost, MCT access)
-- Follow your curiosity thru MS Learn Quickstarts & Walkthroughs

----

 # Test Prep
-- The point of test prep is to spotlight your knowledge gapg
+- The point of test prep is to spotlight your knowledge gaps
-- You only LEARN when you get a question WRONG
+- You only LEARN when you get a question WRONG and understand why
 - MS Practice Assessment (free)
 - Measure Up ($$$ but saves time)
 - WhizLabs ($ more Qs, lower quality)